atunjeafolabi/metzler-vater-blog/README.md

 Overview
 --------
-This is a simple blogging application that contain the following features:
+This is a simple blogging application available online at http://metzler-vater.thetruckademy.com The following features have been implemented:

 - Guest area:
     - List posts